-Welcome to the home page of the Department of Chemistry at Louisiana State University.
-For recent news items and regular updates, please visit our Facebook page and follow us on Twitter.
+Welcome to the home page of the Department of Chemistry at Louisiana State University

 Most of our researchers are also active teachers, joined by a strong team of instructors and teaching assistants.
-During the 2014-15 academic year there were 6,764 enrollments in general chemistry lecture classes.
-There were 2,350 enrollments in organic chemistry lecture classes, reflecting the large number of pre-professional students that we teach.
-Enrolments have grown 20-30% in the past decade.
+During the 2016-17 academic year there were 6,396 enrollments in general chemistry lecture classes.
+There were 2,368 enrollments in organic chemistry lecture classes, reflecting the large number of pre-professional students that we teach.
+Enrollments have grown 20-30% in the past decade.
 In 2016-2017, we introduced a new format for General Chemistry Labs that includes a one third online component, enabling us to simultaneously enhance student learning and increase our capacity to 1,120 students per semester.
 Our faculty and students are supported by a team of dedicated research associates and staff.

 We have three very active student organizations based in our Department: the Student Affiliates of the American Chemical Society (SAACS), the Chemistry Graduate Student Council (CGSC) and the National Organization for Black Chemists and Chemical Engineers (NOBCChE).

 Further information is available through various links on this homepage.
 Please do not hesitate to contact me (firstname.lastname@example.org) with any comments or inquiries.
 If I cannot help myself, I will be sure to direct you to someone who can address your request.

 William and Patricia Senn, Jr, Professor of Science and Department Chair